infojam-james/jamestest/Bradford-FF/Recommendations.md

 ##Use the implementation of the Early Help Gateway to develop more robust processes around referrals and triage

-At present there is no process, and therefore no information, around the routes from/to referrals.
+At present there is no process, and therefore no data, around the routes from/to referrals.
 The following information has been relayed anecdotally by various members of the FF team:

 + "Hardly any referrals come from Housing."
 + "Alot of schools don't even know who Families First is."